KCL-Carpentries/2021-06-09-KCL-online/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to affiliates to King's College London.
+If you are interested in attending this workshop, contact <a href='mailto:carpentries@kcl.ac.uk'>carpentries@kcl.ac.uk</a> for more information.
 </p>
-{% endcomment %}

 <hr/>